 Alongside basic malware detection and removal, I will also review additional security features bundled with each provider to see which offers the best value for money and all round protection.

 If you don’t have time to read my full McAfee vs Norton comparison, I can tell you that my winner is Norton.
 It boasts superior malware protection results from independent labs and better additional security features such as a VPN, cloud backup and webcam protection.
+Norton’s 360 Standard plan represents the best mix of value for money, protection and performance, particularly with the promotional discount available at the time of writing.

 Here’s what I found in my researching and testing on McAfee vs Norton: